eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 **Getting an overview with the CITime flag**

 The `-XX:+CITime` flag collects timing information about compilation, i.e. it measures how much time was spent on which optimizations.
-A JIT compiler needs to have fast compilation, so that we do not spent too many compute resources on compilation that we could otherwise spend on program execution.
+A JIT compiler needs to have fast compilation, so that we do not spend too many compute resources on compilation that we could otherwise spend on program execution.
 But at this point, the flag also gives us a nice overview over the C2 compilation steps.